ncatlab/nlab-content/pages/0/0/5/1/1500/content.md

 Providing a certain condition is satisfied, a pivotal structure on a fusion category can be shown to correspond to a 'twisted' monoidal natural transformation of the identity functor on the category, where the twisting is given by the [[pivotal symbols]].

-## Suggestions for new things to write. ##
+## Suggestions ##

-Three things that it'd be awesome if they were sorted out on this page:
+Here are three things such that it'd be awesome if they were sorted out on this page:

-1. Kuperberg's theorem saying that abelian semisimple implies linear over some field.
+1. Kuperberg's theorem saying that [[abelian category|abelian]] semisimple implies [[linear category|linear]] over some field.
 [Finite, connected, semisimple, rigid tensor categories are linear](http://arxiv.org/abs/math/0209256)

-1. Some correct version of the claim that abelian semisimple is the same as idempotent complete and nondegenerate.
+2. Some correct version of the claim that abelian semisimple is the same as [[idempotent complete category|idempotent complete]] and nondegenerate.
 [Math Overflow question](http://mathoverflow.net/questions/245/are-abelian-nondegenerate-tensor-categories-semisimple)

-1. Good notation distinguishing simple versus absolutely simple (is End(V) = k or just V has no nontrivial proper subobjects).
+3. Good notation distinguishing [[simple object|simple]] versus [[absolutely simple object|absolutely simple]] (is $End(V) = k$ or just $V$ has no nontrivial proper subobjects).

 Together 1 and 2 let you go between the two different obvious notions of semisimple which seem a bit muddled here when I clicked through the links.

 ## References ##